From humble beginnings...A fenestration powerhouse.

 The roots of Graham Architectural Products reach all the way back to 1960, when founder Donald C. Graham used $5,000 of borrowed capital to set up shop selling window design and tooling packages from the basement of a rented farmhouse in central Pennsylvania, just outside of York.

-From those inauspicious beginnings emerged what is now the Graham Group, a collection of companies which together make numerous products through world-wide operating companies, including architectural windows and doors, curtain walls, plastics, construction materials, irrigation products and household appliances, in addition to investment management businesses.
+From those inauspicious beginnings emerged what is now the Graham Group, a collection of companies which together make numerous products through world-wide operating companies, including architectural windows and doors, plastics, construction materials, irrigation products and household appliances, in addition to investment management businesses.

 Graham Architectural Products (GAP), one of the original operating businesses, began to manufacture window tooling in 1964 following the purchase of Marathon Tools and by 1970 was assembling window units on a contract basis.
 Two years later, it was manufacturing windows.

 In 1976, GAP was formally incorporated, and in 1979 a 72,000 square foot manufacturing facility was constructed in York for window production.

 The Innovation Begins